 11. Minimal first aid supplies should include, moleskin for blisters, band-aids, topical antiseptic, pain-reliever.

 12. Water bottle or reuse a bottled water container purchased locally.

-13. Trekking poles are provided, but if you prefer to use your own, please bring it.
+13. Trekking poles can be rented for $15 pp, but if you prefer to use your own, please bring it.